ValenceElectron/dynamate/README.md

 # Build From Source

-  - cd into the project "dynamate" directory
+  - cd into the "dynamate" directory
   - run 'make'
   - run Dynamate with "./main"